TL;DR

 1. SaaS Sales Compensation Plan Template

-In the Software as a Service (SaaS) industry, recurring revenue is paramount.
-Therefore, compensation plans should incentivize not only new customer acquisition but also customer retention and expansion.
+In SaaS, recurring revenue rules.
+Compensation plans should reward new customer acquisition alongside retention and expansion.

 Structure: